stripe-samples/link/README.md

-# Link with Stripe
+# Link

-This sample shows how to integrate Link with Stripe which allows your customers to check out faster using a one-time-code.
+This sample shows how to integrate Link which allows your customers to check out faster using a one-time-code.

 Features:

-- Authentication Element 😃
+- 🔐Authentication Element
-- Shipping Address Element
+- 📦Shipping Address Element
+- 🍪Merchant domain cookies

 ## How to run locally